HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 The purpose of the SEO chapter of the Web Almanac is to analyze various elements related to optimizing a website.
 In this chapter, we'll check if websites are providing a great experience for users and search engines.

-Many sources of data were used for our analysis including [Lighthouse](https://developers.google.com/web/tools/lighthouse/), the [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report), as well as raw and rendered HTML elements from the [HTTP Archive](https://httparchive.org/) on mobile and desktop.
+Many sources of data were used for our analysis including <a hreflang="en" href="https://almanac.httparchive.org/en/2020/methodology">Lighthouse](https://developers.google.com/web/tools/lighthouse/), the [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report), as well as raw and rendered HTML elements from the [HTTP Archive](https://httparchive.org/) on mobile and desktop.
 In the case of the HTTP Archive and Lighthouse, it is limited to the data identified from websites' homepages only, not site-wide crawls.
 Keep that in mind when drawing conclusions from our results.
-You can learn more about the analysis on our [Methodology](https://almanac.httparchive.org/en/2020/methodology) page.
+You can learn more about the analysis on our [Methodology</a> page.

 Read on to find out more about the current state of the web and its search engine friendliness.